c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

         BNO_REPORT_STABILITY_CLASSIFIER
         BNO_REPORT_ACTIVITY_CLASSIFIER

-BNO Sensor documentation uses the words "ROTATION_VECTOR", and we honor that in several constants above.
+BNO08x sensor documentation uses the words "ROTATION_VECTOR", and we honor that in several of the constants above.
-Most people refer to these as quaternions, which makes coding easier, so in this code we use bno.quaternion and enable it with
+Most people refer to these as quaternions, which is easier to understand in code.
+In this library, we use bno.quaternion and enable it with "BNO_REPORT_ROTATION_VECTOR".
-"BNO_REPORT_ROTATION_VECTOR" and likewise use bno.game_quaternion and enable it with "BNO_REPORT_GAME_ROTATION_VECTOR".
+Likewise, when bno.game_quaternion is used, please enable it with "BNO_REPORT_GAME_ROTATION_VECTOR".

 ## Getting the sensor results: